wp-plugins/wp-to-twitter/readme.txt

 Visit the [WP to Twitter translations page](http://translate.joedolson.com/projects/wp-to-twitter) to see how complete these are.

 Languages available (in order of completeness):
-Dutch, Russian, French, Italian, Danish, Catalan, Portuguese, Spanish, Chinese, Japanese, Romanian, Estonian, German, Swedish, Irish, Ukrainian, Lithuanian, Belarusian, Turkish, Persian
+Dutch, Italian, Russian, French, Danish, Catalan, Portuguese, Spanish, Chinese, Japanese, Romanian, Estonian, German, Swedish, Irish, Ukrainian, Lithuanian, Belarusian, Turkish, Persian

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 == Changelog ==

+= Future =

+* Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]

+= 2.9.0 =

+* Revamp roles and capabilities management
+* Add filter: wpt_max_tweet_length; returns array with max Tweet lengths.
+Default array( 'with_media'=>119, 'without_media' => 137 );
+* Bug fix: When a Tweet was truncated due to long raw text, truncation would be 5 chars too aggressive.
+* Changed base capability from 'update_core' to 'manage_options' for multi-site admins
+* Post to Twitter function returns false on all errors, rather than just Twitter errors.
+* Removed upgrade cycles for versions more than 2 1/2 years old.
+* Add "Tweet Now" button to send a Tweet without saving post.
+* Add Tweet Scheduler button for WP Tweets PRO users; set time and date and schedule from post without saving.
+* Language update: Italian

 = 2.8.9 =